DARK-art108/Wandb-and-Hydra-in-Pytorch/README.md

 **Task That are Done in this repository:**

-- [x] Modularized the Pytorch Code, now you can adapt this code to your own computer vision task[majorly Image Classification]
+- [x] Modularized the Pytorch Code, now you can adapt this code to your own computer vision task **(majorly Image Classification)**
 - [x] Added a simple example to show how to use the code on CIFAR100 dataset
 - [x] Added logging using loguru
+- [x] Wandb Integration Done, Experiments are logged on wandb and can be accessed from the wandb dashboard

 **Task that are upcoming in this repository:**

-- [ ] Will add wandb support for experiment tracking, hyperparameter tuning, and model saving
+- [ ] Wandb Sweeps
 - [ ] Add Hydra for Configration Management
 - [ ] Torch Profiler for measuring cpu and memory consumption